 Yeshayahu rebukes the people on multiple levels:

-- "עַל מֶה תֻכּוּ עוֹד תּוֹסִיפוּ סָרָה" – Does the word "עוֹד" refer to the first clause ("עַל מֶה תֻכּוּ") or the second ("תּוֹסִיפוּ סָרָה")?
-Is the prophet suggesting that the people have already been smitten and questioning why they would want to be hit yet again, or telling them that they will be struck if they continue to stray?
+- "עַל מֶה תֻכּוּ עוֹד תּוֹסִיפוּ סָרָה" – Is the word "עוֹד" connected to the words which precede it ("עַל מֶה תֻכּוּ") or the words which follow it ("תּוֹסִיפוּ סָרָה")?
+Is the prophet suggesting that the people have already been smitten and questioning why they would want to be hit yet again, or is he warning them that they will be struck if they continue to stray?

 - "אַרְצְכֶם שְׁמָמָה... אַדְמַתְכֶם לְנֶגְדְּכֶם זָרִים אֹכְלִים אֹתָהּ" – This appears to be a description of the present desolation, as Yeshayahu speaks in the present tense ("אֹכְלִים"), describing what is happening to the land right in front of the people's eyes ("לְנֶגְדְּכֶם").

 - "וְנוֹתְרָה בַת צִיּוֹן כְּסֻכָּה בְכָרֶם" – This clause, on the other hand, is cast in the future: Zion will be left as hut in a vineyard.

 - "לוּלֵי י"י צְבָאוֹת הוֹתִיר לָנוּ שָׂרִיד כִּמְעָט כִּסְדֹם הָיִינוּ " – Finally, this verse reverts back to the past, as the people say that Hashem has left them a remnant.